-As further demonstration of the improved properties of the Newton method (8) over the backward Euler method (3), we show a comparison of the solutions over the transient period 0 < t < 0.4 with a series of timesteps ranging from $\Delta t = 0.0025$ to $\Delta t = 0.08$ .
-Figure 5a corresponds to the Newton method (8).
-The results are seen to converge linearly in timestep $\Delta t$ .
-Figure 5b corresponds to the backward Euler method (3) with $\theta=1$ .
-It is seen that the results are non-convergent as $\Delta t \rightarrow 0$ .
-To show that this non-convergence is a result of the nonlinearity, we have repeated the backward Euler calculation of 5b but with a linear transport model corresponding to $\chi_0 = 3$ and k=0 in (2).
-The fact that the results are now convergent shows that the nonlinearity in the transport model is responsible for the poor behavior of the backward Euler method.
+As further demonstration of the improved properties of the Newton method (8) over the backward Euler method (3), we show a comparison of the solutions over the transient period 0 < t < 0.4 with a series of timesteps ranging from $\Delta t = 0.0025$ to $\Delta t = 0.08$.
+Fig. 5a corresponds to the Newton method (8).
+The results are seen to converge linearly in time step Δt .
+Fig. 5b corresponds to the backward Euler method (3) with θ = 1.
+It appears from this figure that the results are non-convergent as $\Delta t \to 0$.
+In order to show that both methods are in fact consistent with the original PDE, we have extended the convergence studies to very small values of time step ($\Delta t = 1 \cdot e - 6$) and plot the two results for T(10) at t = 0.16 as a function of time step in Fig. 5c, but with a logarithmic scale for Δt .
+It is seen that the Newton Method converges to the correct solution with a time step about 4 orders of magnitude larger than that required for the Backward Euler method to exhibit convergence.